Author: Ioannis Papadogiorgakis

 The European Transport Safety Council (ETSC) organized with great success its bi-annual Main Council Meeting which was held in Brussels, Belgium on October 15, 2025, where all the latest road safety developments and policies in Europe were discussed.
 NTUA actively contributed with the following presentation:

-The University of Twente is organizing the International Conference on Smart Cycling 2026 followed by the NECTAR Workshop, which will take place in Enschede, Netherlands on 25-26 March 2026.
-The Conference will bring together cycling and ITS professionals, policymakers, companies, and researchers from across Europe.
-Through plenary and parallel sessions, it will explore how smart technologies and cycling data can contribute to safer, more sustainable, and more attractive cycling cities.
+The University of Twente organized with great success the International Conference on Smart Cycling 2026 followed by the NECTAR Workshop, which took place in Enschede, Netherlands on 25-26 March 2026.
+The Conference brought together cycling and ITS professionals, policymakers, companies, and researchers from across Europe.
+Through plenary and parallel sessions, it explored how smart technologies and cycling data can contribute to safer, more sustainable, and more attractive cycling cities.

 The European Transport Research Review (ETRR), a leading journal associated with the European Conference of Transport Research Institutes (ECTRI) has launched a new Thematic Collection, titled “Shaping Safer Behaviour: Evidence-Based Approaches in Transport Safety Research”.
 This Thematic Collection focuses on behavioural research in transport safety, highlighting evidence-based approaches to measure, model, and influence road user behaviour as a means to improve safety in evolving urban and technological contexts.
 It will bring together contributions that apply advanced tools such as Virtual Reality, Machine Learning, behavioural modelling, and simulation to real-world challenges, including the protection of vulnerable road users, the impacts of urban transformation projects, and the monitoring of safety progress through Key Performance Indicators (KPIs).
 Overall, this timely and impactful collection aims to spotlight innovative, data-driven strategies that promote safer mobility across Europe and beyond.
 Submissions are open until 31 March 2026.